How Much Does It Cost to Publish a Book in 2023?

 - Kobo: 70% royalties for books priced more than $2.99; 45% if below $2.99

 With print-on-demand, your distributor manages printing and shipping for you.
-Depending on who you go through, you may have to pay for your title’s setup or a yearly fee to keep it available in certain catalogs.
-In other models, you pay a share of your royalties for the service.
+Depending on the service you choose, you may be required to pay a setup fee for your title or an annual fee to maintain its availability in specific catalogs.
+In other models, expect to pay a share of your royalties for the service.

-To boost revenue, you have to promote your best.
-Before spending any time or energy on your marketing, develop a solid marketing plan for your book.
+To generate book sales, you have to promote your book.
+You can hire a book marketer or take care of things yourself.
+However, before spending time or energy on your marketing, develop a solid marketing plan for your book.
 Then consider all the free and paid marketing tactics and services in publishing doing wonders for indies like you.

 Consider these book promo strategies:

-- Advertising on Facebook, Amazon, or sites like Bookbubs
+- Advertise on Facebook, Amazon, or sites like BookBub

-- Getting featured in stores’ campaigns or newsletters
+- Get featured in stores’ campaigns or newsletters

 8. Tracking Sales

 Finally, don’t forget to set up a process for tracking and understanding your book sales performance.
-Major retailers like Amazon KDP have some kind of dashboard where you can see your financial data.
+Major retailers like Amazon KDP have a dashboard where you can see your financial data.
 If you end up distributing to more than one channel, learn how to organize your book sales with Excel sheets.

-Summary of How Much It Cost to Publish a Book
+Summary of How Much Does It Cost to Publish a Book

-To recap, the total costs of self-publishing a book can go from 0 to up to the thousands:
+To recap, the average cost of publishing a book can go from free to up to the thousands: